jhartzell42/rust-c-book/src/intro.md

 in minimizing the cost of abstractions if it's also trying to achieve safety?

-I know these seem like wildly unrelated issues, but I think they're actually connected.
+I know these seem like wildly unrelated issues, but they're actually connected.
 Both C++ and Rust are trying to have their cake and eat it too.
 They're trying to provide all of the conveniences of a modern high-level programming language, while outputting binaries equivalent to those a C programmer would make.

-But safety and OOP actually do have non-zero overhead: OOP has virtual functions, preventing inlining and other optimizations and requiring indirect function calls.
+But safety and OOP actually do have non-zero overhead.
+OOP has virtual functions, preventing inlining and other optimizations and requiring indirect function calls.
 Safety, for its part, requires bounds checking, an obvious non-zero overhead.
 And in Rust, it constrains heap usage